stevenalexander/code-maat-python/README.md

 docker run --rm code-maat
 ```

-and verify that the output is the help information on hot to use Code Maat
+and verify that the output is the help information on how to use Code Maat

 ```
 This is Code Maat, a program used to collect statistics from a VCS.